bacalu93/Deploy-Static-Website-On-AWS/README.md

 # Project-Exam

-Create a project for exam with jenkins, terraform, sonarqube and docker!
+Create a project for exam with jenkins, terraform, sonarqube and docker!!!